-Amendments to standard Description Effective for annual years beginning on or after Summary of the amendment IAS 37 Onerous Contracts - Cost of Fulfilling a Contract 1 January 2022 The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract.
+Amendments to standard Description Effective for annual years beginning on or after Summary of the amendment IAS 37 Onerous Contracts Cost of Fulfilling Contract 1 January 2022 The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract.
 These amendments apply to contracts for which the entity has not yet fulfilled all its obligations at the beginning of the annual reporting period in which the entity first applies the amendments.
-IFRS 16, IFRS 9, IAS 41 and IFRS 1 Annual Improvements to IFRS Standards 2018-2020 1 January 2022 IFRS 16: The amendment removes the illustration of the reimbursement of leasehold improvements IFRS 9: The amendment clarifies that in applying the '10 per cent' test to assess whether to derecognize a financial liability, an entity includes only fees paid or received between the entity (the borrower) and the lender.
+IFRS 16, IFRS 9, IAS 41 and IFRS 1 1 January 2022 IFRS 16: The amendment removes the illustration of the reimbursement of leasehold improvements IFRS 9: The amendment clarifies that in applying the '10 per cent' test to assess whether to derecognize a financial liability, an entity includes only fees paid or received between the entity (the borrower) and the lender.
 The amendment is to be applied prospectively to modifications and exchanges that occur on or after the date the entity first applies the amendment.
 IAS 41: The amendment removes the requirement in IAS 41 for entities to exclude cash flows for taxation when measuring fair value.
 IFRS 1: The amendment provides additional relief to a subsidiary which becomes a first-time adopter later than its parent in respect of accounting for cumulative translation difference.
 IAS 16 Property, Plant and Equipment: Proceeds before Intended Use 1 January 2022 The amendments prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced before that asset is available for use.
 Additionally, the amendments also clarify the meaning of 'testing whether an asset is functioning properly'.
-IFRS 3 Reference to the Conceptual Framework 1 January 2022 The amendment as a whole updated IFRS 3 so that it refers to the 2018 Conceptual Framework instead of the 1989 Framework.
-IFRS 17 Insurance Contracts 1 January 2023 This is comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
-Once effective, IFRS 17 (along with its subsequent amendments) will replace IFRS 4 Insurance Contracts (IFRS 4) that was issued in 2005.

-Notes to the financial statements for the year ended 31 December 2021 (Amounts in United States Dollar)
+Notes to the financial statements (continued)

+For the year ended 31 December 2021

+(Amounts in Saudi Arabian Riyals)